gilacost/dot-files/README.md

 - review all confs with alvivi's and tidy owns
 - hacer list y tal mas fugitive and co
 - key rotation
-- move to flakes
 - use lua.nix and include elixir ls package
-- review all libraries from mcrae
 - compare 1password with pass or last pass

 ## SSH